lppedd/message-bus/README.md

 This automatically subscribes the `onCommand` method to `CommandTopic`, and unsubscribes it when the instance is garbage-collected.

-> [!NOTE]
-> The class must be instantiated, either manually or via a third-party mechanism,
-> for the subscription to be activated.
-Decorating the class alone does not trigger
-> any subscriptions.

 ### Unsubscribing programmatically

 If you do not want to rely on garbage collection to clean up the subscriptions,